Vegan Pork Tenderloin Roast with Apples and Onions

 Cut two apples into wedges and do the same with an onion.
 I used a red and a green apple and a red onion because I thought the colors were pretty together.

-Cover the baking dish loosely with foil and bake at 425 F for about 45 minutes.
+Cover the baking dish loosely with foil and bake at 325 F for about 45 minutes.
+Then remove the foil and increase the temperature to 425 and bake for another 15 minutes or so until the rice paper wrappers are crisped.

 That’s it.
 Let stand for several minutes and then slice and serve as usual.
 Leftovers make delicious sandwiches the next day!